-- Ensure the pans are completely dry before storing them ensure that no moisture remains.
+- Ensure the pans are completely dry before storing them to ensure that no moisture remains.
 Drying the pans properly is the best way of preventing them from rusting.

-- Store the baking pans and sheets in cool, dry, and dark place.
+- Store the baking pans and sheets in a cool, dry, and dark place.
 The heat and humidity encourage the buildup of rust.

 - If you occasionally use the baking pans, it is best to apply a coating of rust-proof primer.
 This will add a protective layer on the pans to reduce the chances of rust.

 Rust typically occurs when the pans continuously come in contact with water and if the dampened pans are stored without thoroughly being dried off.
 The rust spreads rapidly and can cause severe damage to your pots and pans if not treated accordingly.